SAP-samples/fiori-tools-samples/thirdpartylibrary/ztravelapp/README.md

 From your SAP BTP cockpit, select Instances and Subscriptions, select SAP Business Application Studio which will open a new tab into your dev space manager.
 Generate a SAP Fiori dev space.

-# Generate a Fiori UI Freestyle Application
+# Generate a freestyle SAPUI5 application

 Please refer to the following link, [Developing Apps with SAP Fiori Tools](https://sapui5.hana.ondemand.com/sdk/#/topic/a460a7348a6c431a8bd967ab9fb8d918) for more information.